Presenting to executive audiences

 - Time to hire.

-Everyone may want to save money or be efficient, however they’ll want to do it (and measure it) in different ways.
+Everyone wants to save money or be efficient, however they'll want to do it (and measure it) in different ways.

 In addition, check out these resources to learn more about key performance indicators and to find the ones that are just right for your executive presentation.